 There are many rules about email templates, that’s for sure.
 Here is a helpful list of some things that affect deliverability and performance in general.

-- Don’t abuse images and other media elements.
+- Don’t abuse images, gifs, explainer videos, or other media elements.

 - Try to keep the overall emails size up to 100 KB.